If That Makes Sense

 If That Makes Sense is the third studio album by Australian indie rock band Spacey Jane, released on 9 May 2025 via AWAL.
 It was produced by Mike Crossey and written alongside Day Wave and Sarah Aarons.
-The album was preceded by three singles including "All the Noise".
+The album was supported by five singles including "All the Noise", "Through My Teeth" and "Whateverrrr".
 It debuted at number two on the ARIA charts.
 At the 2025 J Awards, the album was nominated for Australian Album of the Year.

+At the AIR Awards of 2026, it was nominated for Best Independent Rock Album or EP.

 Background

 In early 2023, Spacey Jane frontman Caleb Harper relocated to Los Angeles for recording and writing sessions that would inform their third album.
 He said to NME that the band would be more deliberate in finding time for writing the project, and that they would "try and ease into it a little more" than they did for their prior album, Here Comes Everybody (2022).
 They took a hiatus from touring for over a year while working on the record, returning to the stage with a surprise pop-up show at Rosemount Hotel, Perth on 14 January 2025.